Alperencode/Notes/Data-Structures/Arrays-and-Linked-Lists/Arrays-and-Linked-Lists.md

 ## Arrays

-Array: contiguous are of memory consisting of equal-size elements indexed by contiguous integers.
+Array: contiguous area of memory consisting of equal-size elements indexed by contiguous integers.

 \# How to find addres for index **i** (formula):